 The Italian roast pork hero was calling my name while Justin was craving a burger.
 A sign out front read, “Best burger in town”.
 I added tater tots to mine.
 With the taste of those rings still lingering, Justin added a side of those to his platter.
 We also asked for additional chipotle mayo.
 The two baskets soon hit the bar ready to be torn apart.
 My sandwich was topped with a large portion of roast pork, broccoli rabe, and Provolone cheese.
 The flavor from all the ingredients and seasonings was robust.
 I enjoyed it.
 Counterbalancing the tender pork were those crunchy tots.
 While all this was going on, Justin did not make a sound and he scarfed down his burger…and more onion rings.

 We decided to stop there with drinks as we were now stuffed and wanting time to relax and sober up.
 A walk around town and by the river was in order.
-All we kept talking about the entire night was how much we enjoyed John and Peter’s; how we felt right at home with such an awesome atmosphere, laid back vibes, a friendly bartender (I wish I knew his name to give a shout out), surprisingly good food, and great prices.
+All we kept talking about the entire night was how much we enjoyed John and Peter’s; how we felt right at home with such an awesome atmosphere, laid back vibes, a friendly bartender (EDIT: his name is Miss Pumpkin!), surprisingly good food, and great prices.
 Speaking of prices, my gin and tonics were $4.
 Coming from New Jersey (and drinking my way through this town) that is unheard of.
 The Jager shots were $5.
 It was all worth every penny, including a mound of onion rings for $6.
 When the bill came, our jaws dropped.
 The grand total for three beers, three cocktails, four shots, an appetizer, and two meals came to $79.
 There are restaurants within walking distance where you couldn’t do that for $200.
 New Hope needs a bar like this.
 Hell, every town needs a bar like this to hang out and have a good time.

 If we lived closer than an hour away, we would be regulars here.
 I’ll even go so far as to say that as a somewhat regular visitor to this town, there is no reason to drink anywhere else.
 It is that simple.
 John and Peter’s is going to get a 4 out of 5 stars for me.
 That is top-notch for a dive bar right there.
 All bars should aspire to have what they do here.
 All of this and I didn’t even get to their music scene, which is quite vibrant from what I hear.
 Maybe next time.